vasishth/LM/README.md

 # Linear modeling lecture notes (Shravan Vasishth)

 This repository contains lecture notes on the theory of linear models.
-These notes are designed for the MSc in Cognitive Systems offered jointly by Computer Science and Linguistics at the University of Potsdam, Germany.

-For the MSc program, see http://www.ling.uni-potsdam.de/en/students/msc-cogsys/

 The source code for the lecture notes is in the .Rnw file, the compiled pdf is also provided, as well as R code.
 You can run the code while reading the notes.
 Data are located in the directory datacode.